jfaccioni/clovars/README.md

 - `view` - visualize the results of a previous simulation run (figures, images, videos);
 - `analyse` - run analytical tools on the result of a previous simulation run.

-You also need to provide the necessary **settings files**.
+You also need to provide the necessary **settings files** as command-line arguments.

 These files use the [TOML](https://toml.io/en/) syntax, which makes it easy to open and edit them in any text editor.
 [This folder](examples) has examples for the structure of the settings files.

-Be sure to use them: **CloVarS will likely run into errors if the setting files have incorrect or missing values!**
+Be sure to pay attention: CloVarS will likely **run into errors** if the setting files have **incorrect or missing values!**

 For more information on the settings and their meaning, please [read the docs here](http://www.ufrgs.br/labsinal/clovars/docs).
 ### Run